pr3st00/jarvis/README.md

 | /api/status   |  GET     | Process a status request |  Used for automation, it will reply with the current jarvis status (busy or available ) |

 ## Installation

+There are two methods of running jarvis: standalone and as a docker container:

+1. Docker container (currently only supported in api_only mode)

+  1.1 Build the docker image by running the following command in the jarvis root directory:
+    docker build -t jarvis .

+  1.2 Run the generated container:
+    sh docker_run.sh

+  After that you can stop and start jarvis by using docker stop jarvis and docker start jarvis.

+2. Standalone

 Quick installation for the Raspberry Pi 2+
 ```
 git clone https://github.com/pr3st00/jarvis.git